• Skip to main content

 • 1 teaspoon vanilla extract

-• ½ cup semi-sweet chocolate chips plus more for pressing on top
+• ½ cup semi-sweet chocolate chips or raisins plus more for pressing on top

 Instructions